Princeigwe/Elixir.io/README.md

-*...built with love, from the heart of the Alchemist :atom_symbol:.*
+*...built with love, from the heart of the Alchemist:atom_symbol:.*